 Practice creating and implementing developmentally appropriate lessons associated with rhythmic, individual, dual, team and adventure activities at the elementary level.
 Includes observations and supervised teaching experiences in PK-5 settings.
 (Formerly Practicum in Creative Movement and Dance.)
 4 contact hours.

-Prerequisite: HPE 301, HPE 313 and HPE 314; admission to the Feinstein School of Education and Human Development or consent of department chair.
+Prerequisite: HPE 301 or HPE 301W, HPE 313 and HPE 314; or consent of department chair.

 Offered: Spring.

-HPE 414W - Practicum In Secondary Physical Education (3)
+HPE 414W - Practicum in Secondary Physical Education (3)

 Practice creating and implementing developmentally appropriate lessons associated with rhythmic, individual, dual, team and adventure activities at the secondary level.
 Includes observations and supervised teaching experiences in 6th-12th grade settings.
 (Formerly Practicum in Individual and Dual Activities.)
 6 contact hours.
 This is a Writing in the Discipline (WID) course.

-Prerequisite: HPE 314 and HPE 315; admission to the Feinstein School of Education and Human Development or consent of department chair.
+Prerequisite: HPE 314 and HPE 315 or consent of department chair.

 Offered: Spring.